glaunay/mongodet/README.md

 ## Improvements to be done

-Mongod continue to run after the closing of the program, this will be corrected too In the next release, user will be able to delete columns A backup system will also be added.
+Mongod continue to run after the closing of the program, this will be corrected in a next release.
+A test mode is in developpment, it will allow to use front end and backend separatly.
+The backup system currently is activated every day at the same hour, we will soon ensure that this feature work only the days a change has been done.
+It is currently possible to delete a characteristic of a detergent.
+The possibility to add a new one or to update one is also currently in developpement.
+Finally, on the next release, a HTML tutorial will be implemented.
+The webpage will also display tooltips so the user will be guided on how to use our application.